PL Deshpande's 101st Birthday: NFAI Pune To Screen Rare Marathi Film Vande Mataram

 PL Deshpande was honoured with the Padma Bhushan in 1990, the Padma Shri in 1966, and the Maharashtra Bhushan Award in 1996, among many other prestigious awards and decorations.

-In January 2019, a film on PL Deshpande titled 'Bhai - Vyakti Ki Valli' released in theatres.
-Directed by celebrated filmmaker-actor Mahesh Manjrekar, the film received a positive response from the audiences.
-Earlier, there have been documentaries made on the much loved artiste and writer from Maharashtra.
 Pu La Deshpande passed away on 12 June 2000 in Pune at 80 years of age due to Parkinson's disease.

-Here's a documentary of 'Pu La' you can watch in remembrance.
+Here's a documentary of 'Pu La' you can watch in remembrance on his birth anniversary.